While orchids are easy to maintain and generally resilient to bad weather, sometimes their stems may turn yellow.

 Should I cut off or uproot orchids with yellow stems?

 Yellowing of stems is a common phenomenon in orchids.
 When it happens, we shouldn’t rush to kill the whole plant.
-Instead, we should only cut off the yellowed stems.
+Instead, only cut off the yellowed stems.

-These are the tips that have helped me maintain and keep my orchids healthy.
+These tips have helped me maintain and keep my orchids healthy.

 We should note that it’s easier and better to prevent the yellowing of stems before it happens.